 But you won't need binoculars to spot Maremma's own prized breed of cattle, "I bovini maremmani".
-The semi-feral Maremmana cattle that still graze the wetlands and marshes behind the coast as they have for centuries.
-Feet permanently in water and, often as not, a whte heron sat on their backs.
+The semi-feral Maremmana cattle that still graze freely the wetlands and marshes behind the coast as they have for centuries.
+Feet permanently in water and, often as not, a white heron sat on their backs.

 This is an adult female in the Padule di Scarlino.

 Walk gently through reserves and you will spot indigenous frogs, and shoals of freshwater fish.
 Take a camera and return home with images like this one of flamingos feeding or in flight.